 Sources: Own compilation based on national sources.
-See

-Table 71 in annex for sources.
-Note: NA represents either that no homelessness strategy or mental health strategy is in place at the given level or that no information could be found.
+See Table 72 in the Annex for sources.
+Note: "n.a." represents either that no homelessness strategy or mental health strategy is in place at the given level or that no information could be found.